Turf Monster Stakes

 The Turf Monster Stakes is a Grade III American Thoroughbred horse race for three years old or older, over a distance of five furlongs on the turf held annually in September at Parx Casino and Racing racetrack in Bensalem, Pennsylvania.
 As of 2019, the event currently carried a purse of $300,000.

 History

-The race was inaugurated on May 27th, 2002 with an attractive purse offered of $100,000 as the Turf Monster Handicap.
+The race was inaugurated on May 27, 2002 with an attractive purse offered of $100,000 as the Turf Monster Handicap.

 In 2011 the event was upgraded to a Grade III.

 The event has attracted fast sprinters from the East Coast of the US, including Pure Sensation, who won this event four times and Ben's Cat who won this event twice.

 The race was not held in 2020 due to the COVID-19 pandemic.
 In 2021 the ten-year-old Hollywood Talent finished with a late surge and won by 1 1/4 lengths at odds of 108-1, but the horse was later disqualified after drug testing found the prohibited substance levamisole.

+The 2024 running was moved off the turf to the dirt track due to the poor state of the turf track.